SmartMeshFoundation/Spectrum/README.md

 ## Build the source

 Building Spectrum requires both a Go (version 1.9.2 or later) and a C compiler.
 You can install them using your favourite package manager.
-And you can view the detail on this [page](https://github.com/SmartMeshFoundation/Spectrum/wiki/Building-Specturm).
+And you can see the detailed installation steps on this [page](https://github.com/SmartMeshFoundation/Spectrum/wiki/Building-Specturm).

 ## Encrypt your nodekey